Skip to main content

 Mattentaarten

-Geraardsbergen specialty pastry - thin shortcrust shell filled with sweetened curd cheese (platte kaas) and almond paste.
-Protected regional product.
-Traditionally eaten during Krakelingen and Tonnekensbrand festival.
+A Geraardsbergen pastry: a thin shortcrust shell holding sweetened curd cheese (platte kaas) and almond paste.
+It carries protected status and is traditionally eaten during the Krakelingen and Tonnekensbrand festival.

 Rijstevlaai (Rice Tart)